Schools around U.S. receive hoax threats; two arrested in Indiana

 The Dallas Independent School District, with approximately 160,000 students, also said it would keep schools open.

-San Francisco Public Schools said the emailed threat was “non-specific,” and an FBI search of school buildings uncovered nothing suspicious.

-Additional reporting by Susan Heavey and Megan Cassella in Washington, Ben Klayman in Detroit, Jon Herskovitz in Austin, Barbara Liston in Orlando, Letitia Stein in Tampa, and Curtis Skinner in San Francisco; Writing by Fiona Ortiz and Colleen Jenkins; Editing by Jeffrey Benkoe and Cynthia Osterman
+Additional reporting by Susan Heavey and Megan Cassella in Washington, Ben Klayman in Detroit, Jon Herskovitz in Austin, Barbara Liston in Orlando, and Letitia Stein in Tampa; Writing by Fiona Ortiz and Colleen Jenkins; Editing by Jeffrey Benkoe and Cynthia Osterman